kKapalka/roguelike-2d/readme.md

 - different wall prefabs based on their layout
 - minimap at top left corner
 - semi-2d simulation (by that I mean the part where a fraction of player sprite will go on top of the wall)

+Changelog #2:

+- scouting mechanism revamped

+- Room generator now creates rooms of proper dimensions

+- Added a fail-safe corridor extender to ensure that two rooms are connected

+- Added new wall textures